apache/flink/docs/apis/batch/libs/table.md

 DataSet<WC> result = tableEnv.toDataSet(wordCounts, WC.class);
 {% endhighlight %}

-When using Java, the embedded DSL for specifying expressions cannot be used.
-Only String expressions are supported.
-They support exactly the same feature set as the expression DSL.
+With Java, expressions must be specified by Strings.
+The embedded expression DSL is not supported.

 {% top %}

 ### Table API Operators

-The Table API provides a domain-spcific language to execute language-integrated queries on structured data in Scala and Java.
+The Table API features a domain-specific language to execute language-integrated queries on structured data in Scala and Java.
-This section gives a brief overview of all available operators.
+This section gives a brief overview of the available operators.
 You can find more details of operators in the [Javadoc]({{site.baseurl}}/api/java/org/apache/flink/api/table/Table.html).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">